vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 As we can see in the sheet above, depositing 1000 CVX can generate a yield of 12 clevCVX where as 1000 vlCVX delegated on votium will yield almost 15 CVX.
 It can be concluded with the above that, **with a 20% harvest fee, it is not advisable to use CLever without borrowing.**

+With this [Desmos Simulator](https://www.desmos.com/calculator/vtc88qmbdz) you can analyze your position with almost all the variabilites involved in clevTKN vaults.
+Moreover, it will also show you how much time it takes to repay the debt as well as the time it would take to swap your clevTKN deposit in the furnace.

 ## The clevCVX-CVX peg

 Aside from redemption in the Furnace, the only utility of clevCVX is to provide liquidity on Curve or Balancer.
 As a result, there is a high likelihood that users will deposit clevTKN in liquidity pools to farm the liquidity mining rewards.